Patrick14Trani/MOTW-Character-Creator/Sessions/Costume Party.md

 She missed the last sorority trip to Orange Beach and the group came back with one less person.
 Not to mention members have sort of just dissapeared throughout the year from several sororities.
 She suspects foul play.

+She herself is aware of the monsters in the world and due to it being Halloween, is sort of scared that maybe one of them is a monster and that this party is going to turn out like a horror movie.

 ## Monster
 [[Shape Shifter]]